Resource 3: Example questions to ask about a grocery item

 - How many words begin with capital letters?

-- What words are written more than once?
+- Which words are written more then once on the package?

 - Which word is used the most?